BioSight

 Snapshot

-Founded in November 1999 by Stela Gengrinovitch, PhD and Mark Gengrinovitch, BioSight operates with 1–10 employees.
-The company raised a total of $62.5M across 5 funding rounds from 9 investors.
-In October 2023, BioSight was acquired by Ayala Pharmaceuticals.
+Founded in November 1999 by Stela Gengrinovitch, PhD and Mark Gengrinovitch, BioSight operated with 1–10 employees.
+The company raised $62.5M across 5 funding rounds from 9 investors.
+BioSight was acquired by Ayala Pharmaceuticals in October 2023.

 Business overview